tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-index.md

 **Creating an index** establishes the schema and metadata.
 Populating the index is a separate operation.
 For this step, you can use an indexer (see [Indexer operations](../indexer-operations.md), available for supported data sources) or an [Add, Update or Delete Documents](../addupdate-or-delete-documents.md).
 The maximum number of indexes that you can create varies by pricing tier.
 Within each index, there are limits on individual elements.
 For more information, see [Service limits for Azure Cognitive Search](/azure/search/search-limits-quotas-capacity#index-limits).

-**Updating an existing index** included the original schema definition, plus new fields you are adding, as well as any modified scoring profiles and CORS options, if any.
-If you are not modifying the scoring profiles and CORS options, you must include the original values from when the index was created.
-In general, the best pattern to use for updates is to retrieve the index definition with a GET, modify it, and then update it with PUT.
+**Updating an existing index** must include the full schema definition, including any original definitions that you want to preserve.
+In general, the best pattern for updates is to retrieve the index definition with a GET, modify it, and then update it with PUT.

 Because an existing index contains content, many index modifications require an [index drop and rebuild](/azure/search/search-howto-reindex).
 The following schema changes are an exception to this rule: